peteroupc/peteroupc.github.io/randomfunc.md

 - `sigma` (&sigma;), the standard deviation, affects how wide the "bell curve" appears.
 The probability that a normally-distributed random number will be within one standard deviation from the mean is about 68.3%; within two standard deviations (2 times `sigma`), about 95.4%; and within three standard deviations, about 99.7%.
 (Some publications give &sigma;<sup>2</sup>, or variance, rather than standard deviation, as the second parameter.
 In this case, the standard deviation is the variance's square root.)

 There are a number of methods for normal random number generation.<sup>[**(23)**](#Note23)</sup> The pseudocode below uses the polar method to generate two normal random numbers.
 (Ways to adapt the pseudocode to output only one random number at a time, rather than two, are outside the scope of this document.
-The name `Normal` is used in this document to represent a method that returns only one normally-distributed random number rather than two.)
+In this document, the name `Normal` means a method that returns only one normally-distributed random number rather than two.)

     METHOD Normal2(mu, sigma)
       while true